uglyog/clientside-haml-js/README.markdown

 # HAML Templates with embedded CoffeeScript

 clientside-haml-js also can compile templates with embedded CoffeeScript in it.
-There are equivalent functions to compile these templates (use `compileCoffeeHaml` instead of `compileHaml` and `compileCoffeeHamlFromString` instead of `compileStringToJs`).
+There are equivalent functions to compile these templates (use the generator option set to 'coffeescript').
 The main difference in using compiled functions from the Javascript ones is that you pass the template context as the `this` pointer to the function via the call function instead of a parameter.
 You can then access the context variables using `@name` notation.

 For example, with the following template: